ha6000/obs-scene-toggle/README.md

 > on startup it wont be able to know what is last scene so it wont toggle.

 ## Todo
-* Update hotkeys when scene's change
+* Update hotkeys when scenes change

 ## License
 **MIT © 2020 Harry Kruger**